haakemon/homeassistant-doorman/README.md

  * Lock

 Unsupported:
- * Unlock is integrated but pincode need to be sent as a kwarg "code" to the unlock function for it to work
+ * Unlock is integrated but pincode need to be sent as a kwarg "code" to the unlock function for it to work, support for function needs to be integrated into home assistant

 Tested with the V2N lock.